Suhas7/361C-TermProject/readme.md

 As the size of the dataset doubles, our runtime approximately doubles for Bitonic, Merge, Quick, Radix while running 8 threads, indicating a near linear time complexity.
 For brick sort, the line appears to be nonlinear, indicating a nonlinear time complexity.

-### Performance as Number of Threads Increases for Bitonic, Merge, Quick, and Radix Sorts
+### Performance as Number of Threads Increases for Bitonic, Merge, Quick, and Radix Sorts (150,000 elements)
 ![Performance as threads increase](/graphs/sort150.png)

 #### Key
 Red: Bitonic, Green: Merge, Orange: Quick, Black: Radix

-### Performance as Number of Threads Increases for Brick Sort
+### Performance as Number of Threads Increases for Brick Sort (150,000 elements)
 ![Performance as threads increase](/graphs/bricksort150.png)

 #### Key